Frequently Asked Questions

 Q: What are the major data limitations?

-Q: Will the SDG Index and Dashboards be updated?
+Q: When will the SDG Index and Dashboards be updated?

-A: The SDG Index and Dashboards will be updated annually over the next three years to include new indicators as they become available, update the data, and incorporate suggestions on how to make the tools more useful for countries and other stakeholders.
-The website will be continuously improved to facilitate the real- time use of the data and comparisons across countries.
+A: The SDG Index and Dashboards will be updated annually to include new indicators as they become available, update the data, and incorporate suggestions on how to make the tools more useful for countries and other stakeholders.
+The website will be continuously improved to facilitate the real-time use of the data and comparisons across countries.

 Q: To whom can I address my comments on the SDG Index and Dashboards?